chayuto/nutriscan-app/docs/SPRINT-4-HISTORY-FAVORITES.md

 - [ ] Users can save scans to history
 - [ ] Users can view list of all scans
 - [ ] Users can mark scans as favorites
+- [ ] Users can add/edit product names for scans
 - [ ] Users can search scans by name
 - [ ] Users can delete individual scans
 - [ ] Favorites persist after app restart